Biyuktul/alx_travel_app_0x02/README.md

-# alx_travel_app_0x00
+# alx_travel_app_0x02

-## Milestone 2: Creating Models, Serializers, and Seeders
+## Milestone 3: Creating Views and API Endpoints

-This milestone expands the backend foundation by defining the core data models, setting up serializers for API representation, and implementing data seeding for development and testing.
+This milestone delivers API endpoints for managing listings and bookings, enabling full CRUD operations and interactive API documentation for the Django-based travel platform.

 ---

 ### Project Overview

-This repository covers database modeling, serialization, and data seeding for the Django-based travel listing platform.
-The focus is on building robust and relational models, enabling API-ready data structures, and providing tools to populate the system with initial data.
+This repository introduces REST API endpoints for the core models using Django REST Framework viewsets, and organizes URLs to follow standard RESTful practices.
+All endpoints are automatically documented via Swagger.

 ---

 ### Key Features

-- Database models for `Listing`, `Booking`, and `Review` in `listings/models.py`
-- Serializers for `Listing` and `Booking` in `listings/serializers.py`
+- ViewSets for `Listing` and `Booking` in `listings/views.py` (using `ModelViewSet` for CRUD operations)
-- Custom Django management command for seeding sample listings data:
-  `listings/management/commands/seed.py`
-- All models designed with appropriate fields, relationships, and constraints
+- RESTful API endpoints under `/api/` using DRF routers, configured in `listings/urls.py`
+- Automated Swagger documentation for all endpoints
+- Fully testable using Postman or similar API tools

 ---

 ### Requirements

 - Django, Django REST Framework
-- MySQL (as configured in Milestone 1)
+- MySQL (configured as in previous milestones)
-- Environment variables handled via `django-environ`
+- drf-yasg for Swagger docs
-- Project cloned and set up as per previous milestone
+- Project setup and migrations completed

 ---